Case Study: Managing Leadership, Elder & PCC Teams

 ...And they can click through into the Leadership Team meeting rota.

-Sent emails are private to the group and are not logged in the ChurchSuite communication log in the Address Book, but they are visible to team members in their My Communication section and are delivered to their preferred email application.
+Sent emails are private to the group's members and not logged in the ChurchSuite.
+However, they are visible to team members in their My Communication section and delivered to their preferred email application.
 Only the leadership team ministry members can use the ministry's unique email address.

 Leadership team appointments

 How about creating a Flow to take prospective leadership team members through their approval and appointment process?
 You could create flow stages and actions to organise your team member vetting processes, form filing, sharing of policies and procedures, confidentiality agreements, disclosures or interests etc.